Building Ambo

 Post preview

+Bringing all of these together within a single surface risked making the interface visually dense and cognitively overwhelming.
 The challenge was to design a workflow that could support this increased flexibility while still feeling clear, structured, and easy to navigate for users.

 Exploration different workflows